tobiasherzke/D682/COMPILATION.md

 ./configure
 make test
 ```
-Matlab can be used as an alternative to installing Octave.
+Matlab with signal processing toolbox can be used as an alternative to
+installing Octave.
 These tests include some reproducibility checks that will fail if openMHA
 source code was changed and not checked into git, or if different components
 were compiled from different git commits.